Battle of Deorham: Re-evaluation

 By the early 1980s, a new wave of source-criticism was underway regarding the fifth-to-seventh centuries in Britain, and the Battle of Deorham was prominently tackled by Patrick Sims-Williams.
 He noted that the Anglo-Saxon Chronicle shows no signs of being a contemporary record for the sixth century and many signs of being a later fabrication based on oral tradition and folk-etymologies of place-names, and that its material for the sixth century may reflect later West-Saxon attempts to legitimise their politics in the seventh, eighth, and/or ninth centuries by circulating stories of an imaginary past.
 Showing how the Chronicle's 571 Battle of Bedcanford would have functioned to provide a West-Saxon right of conquest to much of the Chiltern Hills and the vale to their north-west following Mercia's conquest of that area in the eighth century, he noted that the Battle of Deorham too might have been used by West Saxons to counter Mercian claims in the Severn Valley.
 But he thought more likely the possibility that the annal was based on a Welsh triad, itself unlikely to be historically accurate, arising from a similar tradition to medieval Welsh literature which places an English-battling seventh-century king called Cynddylan in the Wroxeter region.

-Scholars also argued that the importance given the towns more likely reflects ninth and tenth-century polities, of the time the Chronicle was given its present form, than the de-urbanised sixth century.
+Scholars also argued that the importance given to the towns more likely reflects ninth and tenth-century polities, of the time the Chronicle was given its present form, than the de-urbanised sixth century.
 In April 2022 an online interdisciplinary conference was held via Zoom intended to "to draw together experts in archaeology, history, linguistics and placenames in an attempt to better understand the late sixth-century context for this supposed battle and to critically evaluate the composition and significance of the entry in the Anglo-Saxon Chronicle."

 Not all modern scholars go so far as to deny the battle happened.
 The medievalist Roger Collins doubted much of the traditional importance given it without denying the battle occurred.
 Barbara Yorke also questioned the dating of the battle without necessarily regarding it as a fictional event.
 Guy Halsall summarized this position by acknowledging the uncertain nature of the historical evidence for both Deorham and the earlier Battle of Bedcanford but nonetheless observing:

 This does not mean that none of these sixth century battles occurred, or that they did not involve any of the personages named.
 Some or all of the Welsh kings named by the Chronicle (Conmail, Farinmail, and Candidan) may indeed have fought at Dyrham.
 We have no way of being sure, though, and it remains much more unlikely that they ruled the three cities named as falling to the West Saxons afterwards, which lie in the territory disputed by Wessex and Mercia.